Social media for children and teenagers

 - not add personal details like phone numbers or date of birth to private profiles

-- regularly check privacy and location settings
+- regularly check privacy and location settings, especially on mobile phones

 - keep passwords and log-in details private and not share these with friends